Role

 Only 0.6% of new users purchased the monthly premium pass in their first month.

-This created a major revenue gap during onboarding.
-Data showed that while engaged users often purchased in their second month, the first month was a lost opportunity.
+This created a major revenue gap among first month users.
+Data showed that while new users often purchased in their second month, the first month was a lost opportunity.

 Current Garden Pass.